cachewerk/relay-docs/docs/1.x/configuration.md

 | `relay.session.lock_wait_time`    | `0`              | The number of microseconds Relay will wait between each attempt to acquire lock.
 If value is zero or negative `20000` will be used to be compatible with PhpRedis. |
 | `relay.session.compression`       | `none`           | Compression algorithm used for session data.
 Supported values: `lzf`, `lz4`, `zstd` and `none` |
 | `relay.session.compression_level` |                  | The used compression level.
 An empty value means the algorithm default compression level will be used. |

-## `relay.locks.cache`

-The locking mechanism used for the cache (in-memory databases) and allocator can be configured for ideal performance.

-- `spinlock`: The lowest latency lock which will busy-wait until the lock is available.
-This is likely the right choice on machines with only a few cores.
-- `mutex`: When contention is detected, this lock will sleep until it is available.
-It has higher latency than a spinlock but uses far less CPU.
-On machines with many cores it is likely the right choice.
-- `adaptive-mutex`: This lock is a hybrid of the two above.
-When contention is detected it will first spin waiting for the lock to free and then sleep if the lock is still not available.
-Each time it spins it will update its strategy depending on how long it took.
-Only available on glibc Linux systems.

-## `relay.max_endpoint_dbs`

-This directive determines the maximum number of PHP workers with their own in-memory cache.
-While each PHP worker will have its own connection to Redis, not all workers need their own in-memory cache, and can be read-only workers that read from the shared memory pool.

-This setting is per connection endpoint (distinct Redis connections); for example, connecting to two separate instances will double the number of workers.

-It's worth benchmarking this setting for each application's workload; however, most workloads, especially heavy workloads, fare well with the default of `4` endpoints, and using more workers can negatively impact performance.